Exeter Red Coat Guided Tours

-Be intrigued by hidden corners and curios of the city, long since gone from memory.
-The tour is mainly focused on the North West corner of the city within the city walls.
-Tuesday’s tour finishes outside St. Nicholas Priory and Thursday’s tour finishes outside Tuckers Hall on Fore Street.
+Be intrigued by hidden corners and curios of the city, long since gone from the memory.
+The tour is mainly focused on the north west corner of the city and within the city walls.
+Monday's tour finishes outside St. Nicholas Priory and Thursday's tour finishes outside Tuckers Hall on Fore Street.

 Learn about Exeter's history from pre-Roman times to the present day.
 Visit the 11th century Castle Gatehouse - probably Britain's oldest Norman building - and Northernhay Gardens, the first public gardens in the country.